AccelerationNet/manifest-search/README.md

  * Refreshing data in the index when it changes or periodically
  * Produce manifest links
  * Add search screen to manifest that ties into this system
+ * Add a documentation index into the quicklisp system so that users can search through the documentation of systems they have not yet installed (and thus discover functionality they could use)

 ## License